Respecting human rights

 We believe that it is fundamental to train and raise the awareness of our people in relation to the issues covered in our Code of Conduct.
 In 2023, 73,048 employees have completed the Code of Conduct training courses.

-Compliance with the core international standards of the International Labour Organisation (ILO) is monitored by the Group Chief Sustainability Office and Group HR, which sends a written questionnaire to Group's companies across the world on an annual basis.
+Compliance with the core international standards of the International Labour Organisation (ILO) is monitored through a written questionnaire to Group's companies across the world on an annual basis.

 In 2023, this monitoring covered 84% of the Group, and generated the following results: